|

 The elf stretched out his hands and she came to him, dropping

-to her knees.
-He wrapped his arms around her.
-You are sending
+to her knees before him; he wrapped his arms around her.
+You

 You are needed.
 She closed her eyes, tightly.
 We